ichen-lab-ucsb/ClusterBOSS/README.md

 # Input

-The script requires one input files: sequencing reads.
-Sequencing reads are assumed to be 'galaxy-type', that is, to have 3 head lines: number of unique sequences, total number of molecules and an empty line.
+The script requires only one input file: the sequencing reads.
+Sequencing reads are assumed to have 3 head lines: number of unique sequences, total number of molecules and an empty line.
+For example, our tool to pre-process sequencing reads [EasyDIVER](https://github.com/celiablanco/EasyDIVER) generates this type of output file.

 # Output

 The pipeline will generate an output directory, called `e+d_cutoff`, where the peak files will be stored.
+Output files have 7 columns: peak rank, sequence rank in within the peak, sequence, read counts, frequency within the pool, distance to the center sequence and status (

 # Reporting bugs